Discover the wonders of Italian festivals in autumn: unique colours, flavours and traditions await you

 Cologna Veneta is a municipality in the province of Verona in the Veneto region, known in Italy and abroad for its 'mandorlato', a refined Christmas cake whose origins date back to the first half of the 19th century.
 Its invention is due to an apothecary who, around 1840, had the intuition to mix honey, sugar, egg white and peeled almonds.
 The recipe, processing times and techniques are still the same today as they were then, and in recent years several soft sweets enriched with different flavours have been added to the almond cake.

 Cologna Veneta celebrates its most famous sweet with the 'Festa del Mandorlato' (Mandorlato Festival).
 In addition to this refined delicacy, the event will also feature other typical local products such as potatoes and red radicchio.
 Still, there will also be crafts, music and shows for young and old.
+It will take place on 8, 9 and 10 December 2023.

 The history of cooking is the history of the world.